Quick guide to contents

 - Disable Cookies in Google Android >> Click here

-We use different types of Cookies to run our Sites.
+We use different types of Cookies to run our Websites.
 Some or all of the Cookies identified below may be stored in your browser.

 |Type of Cookie||Description|

-Strictly Necessary Cookies are necessary for the operation of our Sites.
-These Cookies are essential in helping you to move around our Sites and use the features, such as accessing secure areas of the Sites or using the shopping basket.
+Strictly Necessary Cookies are necessary for the operation of our Websites.
+These Cookies are essential in helping you to move around our Websites and use the features, such as accessing secure areas of the Websites or using the shopping basket.

 For example, we may use Strictly Necessary Cookies to:

-Performance Cookies simply help us improve the way our Sites work.
-We utilize these Cookies to analyze how our visitors use our Sites and to monitor our site performance.
+Performance Cookies simply help us improve the way our Websites work.
+We utilize these Cookies to analyze how our visitors use our Websites and to monitor our site performance.
 They tell us how people use each page, which ones are most commonly viewed, or whether any errors occurred.
 This allows us to provide a high-quality experience and quickly identify then fix any issues that arise.